 Belonging and love needs are well satiated in Australia, due to its cultural diversity.
 Australia is one of the most diverse countries in the world where almost one in four Australians are born overseas (Australian Government 2017).
 This diversity imparts openness to all races and faiths, and stimulates love and belonging.

 In accordance with the esteem need, Australian education is well-recognized worldwide, that not only accomplishes one’s achievement and recognition needs, but also advances his/her personal status.
 In 2017 about fifteen of the Australian universities are listed in the top 100 universities worldwide (QS Top Universities 2017).
 Although some of its educational institutions are not listed in top global rankings, Australian education system may still be better than most countries, which may lead to higher esteem.

 The ultimate need, self-actualization refers to one’s inner satisfaction, whose gratification is evaluated through the number of increased educational tourists in Australia for the past two decades.
 Figure 2 shows a massive increase in the number of educational tourists since 1994 (Department of Education and Training 2017).
 This growth rightly represents international student’s inner satisfaction.

 Hence, Australia accommodates physiological, safety, love and belonging, esteem, and self-actualization needs, and is optimal to pursue education in Australia.
 Hereafter, the objective is to identity educational tourists motivation through pull factors, push factors and enabling factors which will be discussed in the forthcoming post.
-For more posts feel free to connect on LinkedIn as below; would love to hear your thoughts about this article.
+For more posts feel free to connect on LinkedIn as below.